 Founders and business leaders seem to be crying out for commercial product managers with the ability to deliver the killer product.
 Product areas appear well stocked with those who can project manage.
 Strategic and commercial acumen seems to be in short supply, leading to months wasted on product development before a market fit has been established.
 Business leaders dream of applying Lean Startup Principles.
 While Product folk seem obsessed with Agile.

 Tier One People completed Head of Product and a Chief Product Officer searches in Q1.
 We sourced 75% of shortlisted candidates domestically.
 25% were international candidates.
 However, of three placements, two candidates were international and one domestic.

 Based on the client feedback, it was felt international candidates demonstrated commercial thinking.
 Most importantly, they pointed to several examples in which they had taken a product from idea to revenue generation, at scale.

 It seems the product management community is acutely aware of the problem.
 Read this excellent blog post by Adrienne Tan https://brainmates.com.au/product-management/cut-out-product-management/

-Sales Director/Head of Partnerships
+Sales Director/Head of Partnerships.

 Revenue growth is hard to come by and the pressure is beginning to show signs.
 The sizzle of Fintech has attracted a lot of investment.
 Indeed 2018 saw an all time record for Fintech investment in Australia.
 And with the additional investment come higher expectations.

-I wrote of this phenomenon two years ago, when SaaS businesses went on huge hiring sprees for business development managers.
+I wrote of this phenomenon three years ago, when SaaS businesses went on huge hiring sprees for business development managers.
 Salesforce, despite having the world’s most popular CRM, actually had Australia’s largest sales/business development team.

 We are seeing increased demand for people who can bring in new business.
 Especially significant corporate partnerships that will make an immediate and long term impact on revenue growth.